ebuyakin/maichat/docs/image_messages_spec.md

 - Privacy: no external fetches; blobs never leave client except via provider API on send.
 - Cross-platform keys: Ctrl+F is safe on macOS (Cmd+F is browser find).
 On Windows/Linux provide a visible Attach button as fallback if needed.
 - Drag-and-drop: future DnD calls imageStore.attachFromDataTransfer(); pipeline remains unchanged.
+ - Daily stats: compute averages using `responseMs` captured on MessagePairs.

 ### RefCount semantics (draft and messages)
 - On attach to draft: imageStore saves record with refCount=1.